acerix/php-gsl/README.md

 PHP game server list.
 Game servers can advertise their info, and players can get a list of active servers, which is updated regularly by pinging the servers.

 # Requirements
-* Web Server with PHP 5.6+ and PHP extensions: pdo_mysql, sockets
+* Web Server with PHP 5.6+ including extensions: pdo_mysql, sockets, mongo
 * MySQL 5.6+

 # Installation